Employer: Perry Technical Institute

 - Previous teaching experience.

-- Teach in a hands-on lecture and lab environment.
+- Teach primarily in a field environment but will at times teach in a hands-on lecture and lab environment.

 - Participate in course and program development.

 - Remain current in industry through continued education.